 WITH THE SHOCKING DEATH of NFL lineman Reggie White, the problem of OSA was thrust into the limelight.
 Up to that time, OSA was relatively unknown outside the medical community.
 Today, OSA is recognized as a major contributor to many possible health-related ailments.
-In some estimates, it has been suggested that OSA affects-
+In some estimated the contributor of the contributor of the contributor of the contributor to many possible health-related ailments.
+In some estimates the contributor of the contribu mates, it has been suggested that OSA affects-

 - 4 7% of middle-aged people

 - 70% of clinically obese patients

-- 34% of all NFL lineman
+- 34% of all NFL lineman.